imqueue/imqueue.com/_includes/api/rpc.md

 }
 ~~~

-When using a client it will do a proper type-checks as well.
+This guaranties correct type-checks on a client level.

 Complex types can aggregate another complex types.
 Let's imagine we want to
-extend our user model to be associated with one or more addresses defined for
+extend our user model to be associated with one or more address objects,
-a user.
-It can look like this:
+like this:

 ~~~typescript
 import { property } from '@imqueue/rpc';